 Combining a knowledge of business and enterprise with knowledge in your chosen area of the arts opens doors of opportunities in your future career.
 Deepen your understanding of human behaviour as you identify how business and economics influence social changes.
 The mix of transferrable skills that you gain with a Bachelor of Business and a Bachelor of Arts will enhance your employability.
 You’ll have the ability to pursue your chosen field with greater independence, using your capacity for entrepreneurship to develop your own business in the area of your arts study, such as using your network to effectively market and sell your artistic creations, becoming a consultant in the area of your expertise, or innovating new ways to make work in your field profitable.

-You can choose from three business majors and twelve arts majors.
+You can choose from 3 business majors and 11 arts majors.
 Not all majors are available at every campus.

 View the handbook for a detailed overview of available subjects.

-JCU’s Bachelor of Arts offers twelve majors for you to choose from.
+JCU’s Bachelor of Arts offers 11 majors for you to choose from.
 Each major provides you with in-depth knowledge in that area.

 Study history, languages, politics, economics and social systems.
 Understand cultural and ethnic differences and analyse how people’s beliefs fit into a wider social, political and economic context.